Skip to main content

 What Are the Implications of Growth Hormone Peptides?

-A separate but related area of longevity medicine involves the use of (GH) peptide therapies.
+A separate but related area of longevity medicine involves the use of growth hormone (GH) peptide therapies.
 As the body ages, the natural pulsatile release of GH from the pituitary gland diminishes.
 This decline contributes to changes in body composition (increased fat, decreased muscle), reduced recovery capacity, and poorer sleep quality.

 Direct replacement with synthetic human growth hormone (HGH) can be effective but carries a higher risk of side effects and disrupts the body’s natural feedback loops.
 Peptide therapy offers a more nuanced approach.